Financial-Times/content-rw-neo4j/README.md

    --batchSize=50 \
 ```

-All arguments are optional, please run the following command to see the defaults:
+All arguments are optional, run the following command to see the defaults:

 ```
 $GOPATH/bin/content-rw-neo4j --help